What if you lost your job today and needed a new job in a week? Could you do it?

 Or what if you wanted to make a big career change, like switching industries?
 Is there anyone you could call for help?

 The secret to solving all of these challenges is the same: informational interviews.
-Today, I’ll show you how to conduct excellent info interviews, including the exact questions you’ll want to ask.

 At a high-level, here’s how an informational interview works: